Ex-Mente/auxi.0/CONTRIBUTING.md

 * Enhancement requests

-   If you have an idea of somethign new that could improve `auxi`, or of some changes that would make it better, you can also submit an issue.
+   If you have an idea of something new that could improve `auxi`, or of some changes that would make it better, you can also submit an issue.

 ### Content
 An issue must be properly documented to enable other contributors and maintainers to understand it clearly, and to implement code that will effectively address the issue.
 A submitted issue must provide the following information: